-- 1. Continue partnering with the Owosso Rotary Club and other service clubs to receive grants to improve bathrooms and the playing field. - 2.
+- 1. Continue partnering with the Owosso Rotary Club and other service clubs to receive grants to improve bathrooms, add a storage structure, and improve the playing field. - 2.
 Establish a maintenance standard and implement it for the embankments along the Abrey Creek drain.
 Consider a meandering route alteration.